oddjobz/pymamba/README.rst

     :target: https://coveralls.io/github/oddjobz/pymamba?branch=master

 PyMamba is a Python library designed to turn the LMDB storage engine into a relatively complete Database package for use in Python3 applications.
-In the spirit on the language title, this package is named after the fastest snake on the planet (Black Mamba) as a nod to the speed of the LMDB storage engine we’re leaning on.
+In the spirit of the language title, this package is named after the fastest snake on the planet (Black Mamba) as a nod to the speed of the LMDB storage engine we’re leaning on.